Spiral Dynamics: Validity and reception

-In addition, there have been criticisms of various aspects of SD and/or SDi that are specific to those extensions.
 Nicholas Reitter, writing in the Journal of Conscious Evolution, observes:

 On the other hand, the SD authors seem also to have magnified some of the weaknesses in Graves' approach.
-The occasional messianism, unevenness of presentation and constant business-orientation of Graves' (2005) manuscript is transmuted in the SD authors' book (Beck and Cowan 1996) into a sometimes- bewildering array of references to world history, pop culture and other topics, often made in helter-skelter fashion.
+The occasional messianism, unevenness of presentation and constant business-orientation of Graves' (2005) manuscript is transmuted in the SD authors' book (Beck and Cowan 1996) into a sometimes-bewildering array of references to world history, pop culture and other topics, often made in helter-skelter fashion.